Problem · US price presentation

 If the team is moving the number every week and the close rate is flat, the number is not the variable.
 The posture is.

 European technical-sales pricing tradition uses "ab" pricing, hourly rates, and Stundensatz framings because the buyer expects an input-rate conversation that resolves later into a scoped quote.
-The convention is normal at home and the buyer reads it as professional.
+The convention is normal at home and the buyer judges it as professional.

 US procurement convention runs the opposite way.
 The buyer expects a fixed quote in USD with a warranty, an SLA, a delivery date, and a total-cost-over-term number.
-Input-rate framings read as either consulting-cheap (if the rate is low) or as the vendor unwilling to commit to a price (if the rate is high).
+Input-rate framings land as either consulting-cheap (if the rate is low) or as the vendor unwilling to commit to a price (if the rate is high).
 The number is downstream of the format.
 The format is the signal.

 US QUOTE ACCEPTANCE RATE BY POSTURE AB-PRICE LOW HOURLY MID FIXED+SLA HIGH